Aerospace Engineer Salary in Canada in 2026: Scope, Annual Pay, Top Cities & More

 100,000 - 134,000 |

-Top Companies Hiring Aerospace Engineers in Canada and Their Average Annual Salary
+Top Companies Hiring Aerospace Engineers in Canada With Annual Salary

 Canada’s aerospace industry is home to leading companies offering competitive salaries to skilled engineers.
 Top employers in the sector provide excellent career growth opportunities along with attractive compensation packages.
 Here is a list of major aerospace companies in Canada and their average annual salaries.